menu

 Setting & Lifestyle

-Poplar is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Poplar doesn't have a public transportation system that people use for their commute.

 Demographics

-The overall education level of Poplar is somewhat higher than in the average US city of 21.84%: 28.61% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Poplar who are college-educated is somewhat higher than the average US community of 21.84%: 28.61% of adults in Poplar have at least a bachelor's degree.

 The per capita income in Poplar in 2022 was $35,249, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $140,996 for a family of four.
 However, Poplar contains both very wealthy and poor people as well.